A look at how provinces plan to emerge from COVID-19 shutdown

 Licensed child-care centres and family daycare homes also reopened across Nova Scotia June 15.

-Physical distancing of two metres is still required, except among members of the same household or family "bubble."
-The limit is the same indoors and outdoors, with exceptions for outdoor weddings and funeral services which can have 15 people.

-The gathering limit also applies to arts and culture activities such as theatre performances and dance recitals, faith gatherings, and sports and physical activity.
-Businesses such as theatres, concerts, festivals and sporting activities also must adhere to the 10-person limit.

-Nova Scotia has allowed summer day camps for children to open as long as they have a plan to follow public health measures to guard against COVID-19.
-The plans must cover areas such as increased cleaning, staggered pick up and drop off times and the screening of staff and campers.
+Nova Scotia has allowed summer day camps for children to open as long as they have a plan to follow public health measures.

-Most businesses ordered shut in late March were allowed to reopen on June 5, if they have a plan that follows physical distancing protocols.
+Most businesses ordered shut in late March were allowed to reopen on June 5.
 The list of businesses includes bars and restaurant dining rooms, hair salons, barber shops, gyms and yoga studios, among others.

 ---